mathanprasannakumar/FaceRecognition/README.md

 <h3>FaceRecognition implementation using <b>Facenet for verification and Mediapipe for face detection</b></h3>

-<b>Note: The model is pretrained model, so no training process is done by me ,the whole architecture and weights are taken from  <a href="https://github.com/serengil/deepface/tree/master">Deepface</b> <p>Kindly checkout this repository</p>
+<b>Note: The model is pretrained model, so no training process is done by me ,the whole architecture and weights are taken from  <a href="https://github.com/serengil/deepface/tree/master">Deepface</b>

 <h3>Goal</h3>
 <p>The main purpose of this implementation is to build a attendance face recogntion system , this repo is just a simple implementation to get an intuition about how the whole recogntion is working</p>

-<h3>For a full End to End Face Recogntion Web Application check here <a href="#">Facewebapp</a>
+<h3>For a full End to End Face Recogntion Web Application check here <a href="#">Facewebapp</a></h3>

 <h3>1)Face Detection<h3>
 <ul>